gocrisp/store-locator/example/adding.md

 ## Adding Data

-Similar to how you are able to use any json as the source for the map, you can add your own data to the data from the Crisp GeoJSON connector wherever you are setting up the map.
+Similarly to how you are able to use any json as the source for the map, you can add your own data to the data from the Crisp GeoJSON connector wherever you are setting up the map.
 Below are a few examples of how to do this.

 The main example below shows how we can add two extra stores to the [Basic example](#).
 You'll notice how above, there are now points on the map in Oxford and Sheffield.